1.1 Once upon a time—but not anymore

 I love these stories.
 I just love them.

-I’m not talking about casual, easygoing therapy that stays on the surface.
-What inspires me is the deep kind where therapists use play to help kids deal with the trauma of abuse and neglect and the daily struggles of living in a seriously dysfunctional family.
+What inspires me is the deep kind where the therapist uses play to help kids deal with the trauma of abuse and neglect and with the daily struggle of living in a seriously dysfunctional family.

 Primal-play therapy.

-Once I got hooked, primal play started showing up in my writing, like a puppy who wouldn’t leave me alone, “Come on, let’s have some fun.”
+Once I got hooked, primal play started showing up in my writing like a puppy who wouldn’t leave me alone, “Come on, let’s have some fun.”

 So then…